anatolian/archaeology-object-data-collector-app/Archaeology-README.txt

 CameraUIActivity - displays the OCR view and serves as the main view of the app.
-This class can call the HistoryActivity and FavoriteActivity by swiping left or right and can call ManualSearch or use QR to search the database and view the result.
+This class can call the HistoryActivity and FavoriteActivity by swiping left or right and can call ManualActivity or use QR to search the database and view the result.

 CeramicInputActivity - pulls item information from the database using spinners to select easting, northing, context number, and sample number